zkx42p9-a11g/zkpl-testkit-a3/README.md

 }
 ```

-## License
+## Reproducibility

-Dual-licensed under MIT OR Apache-2.0.
+This implementation is provided for **peer review and reproducibility** purposes in support of our IACR Communications in Cryptology submission.
+The code enables reviewers to:

+- Validate theoretical claims through empirical benchmarks
+- Reproduce performance measurements from the manuscript
+- Verify correctness of the zkExp protocol implementation
+- Compare against baseline cryptographic schemes

+**Research Use Only**: This code is intended solely for academic evaluation and research purposes during the peer review process.

 ---

-**Note**: This implementation is provided for research and educational purposes.
-The protocol achieves the first asymptotically efficient bounds for zero-knowledge exponentiation proofs, enabling constant-time verification and constant-size proofs regardless of batch size.
+**Note**: This implementation demonstrates the first asymptotically efficient bounds for zero-knowledge exponentiation proofs, enabling constant-time verification and constant-size proofs regardless of batch size.